 The late Bill Paxton’s directorial debut captures religious fanaticism in a suspenseful and compelling way by playing with the film’s narrative while giving the film an authentic Texas feel.
 Frailty is a real old-fashioned horror film they simply don’t make anymore.

 Not all serial killers are bad people.
 Some of them are family men.
-When you can get your kids involved, then you have something special to hand down from generation to generation.
-You grab the family axe and begin to sharpen it around the friendly roaring fire.
-You then find an unsuspecting victim in the neighbourhood grocery store parking lot and take them back to the house.
+You have something special to hand down from generation to generation when you can get your kids involved.
+You grab the family ax and begin to sharpen it around the friendly roaring fire.
+You then find an unsuspecting victim in the neighborhood grocery store parking lot and take them back to the house.
 This is God’s work, you see.
-Some men commit murder for the greater good.
+Some men murder the greater good.
 It’s a family thing.

 Dad Meiks (played by the late Bill Paxton) loses his wife and maybe his mind.
 The loss of a loved one has left him broken, while he barriers himself doing the aforementioned God’s work with his two young sons Fenton (Matt O’Leary, who you have seen in as recently as Skyscraper) and Adam (Jeremy Sumpter, pre-Friday Night Lights as J.D.
 McCoy).
 He claims their father was visited by an Angel who has delivered the good news: He has been given orders from God that he must hunt down demons on earth disguised as human beings.